 The burial chamber measures 8.53 meters in length, 5.18 meters in width, and 4.24 meters in height, with a slightly rising floor.
 At its center, a depression is cut into the bedrock to accommodate the royal sarcophagus, covered by a stone lid carved in the form of an inverted cartouche.
 This represents the final documented instance of such a sarcophagus placement within a royal tomb; subsequent burials of the late New Kingdom adopted deeper pit formations sealed with flat lids rather than cartouche-shaped stone enclosures.

 The walls of the burial chamber are decorated with extracts from the Book of the Earth.
-In terms of style and themes it closely follows that of its immediate predecessor, Ramesses VI's KV9, though the ceiling (inspect) within the burial chamber contain a double image of the sky goddess Nut, reflecting a style used in tomb paintings used by pharaohs of the previous dynasty.
+In terms of style and themes it closely follows that of its immediate predecessor, Ramesses VI's KV9, though the vaulted ceiling (inspect) within the burial chamber contain a double image of the sky goddess Nut, reflecting a style used in tomb paintings used by pharaohs of the previous dynasty.

-circa 1120 BCE
+circa 1136-1126 BCE

 The decorative program of Tomb KV1, belonging to Ramesses VII, reflects a highly standardized yet refined adaptation of late Ramesside funerary iconography, characterized by a synthesis of solar and Osirian motifs that articulate the king’s cyclical rebirth and divine assimilation.
 Stylistically, the wall scenes are rendered in painted sunk relief with a restrained but balanced palette of yellows, reds, blues, and greens, emphasizing clarity of line over elaborate modeling—an economy typical of Twentieth Dynasty royal tombs.